confluentinc/cp-demo/README.md

 ![image](images/drawing.png)

 In this demo we have chosen to enable SSL for encryption and authentication for Kafka and SASL for Kafka communications with ZooKeeper.
-This provides example of how a production cluster would be configured in a secured environment.
+This provides example of how components in the Confluent Platform would be configured in a secured environment.

 _Note_: this is a Docker environment and has all services running on one host.
 This demo is not to be used in production; this is exclusively to easily demo the Confluent Platform.
 In production, Confluent Control Center should be deployed with a valid license and with its own dedicated metrics cluster, separate from the cluster with production traffic.
 Using a dedicated metrics cluster is more resilient because it continues to provide system health monitoring even if the production traffic cluster experiences issues.